These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 Indemnification by Healthcare Users

-You agree to indemnify, defend, and hold harmless palmER Worldwide LLC, its officers, directors, employees, and agents from and against any and all claims, liabilities, damages, losses, and expenses arising from or relating to:
+You agree to indemnify, defend, and hold harmless palmER Worldwide LLC, its officers, directors, employees, and agents from and against any and all claims, liabilities, demands, suits, judgments, damages, losses, and expenses, including all costs and reasonable attorneys' fees, arising from or relating to:

 - Your use of our software;